CrossLangNV/DGFISMA_term_extraction/README.md

    POS tags, as well as a list of invalid words, are used to filter the terms.
    Dependency values of nouns in the Doc are used for the extraction of complex noun phrases, i.e. supergrams.
    With the head noun as root, its attributes left_edge and right_edge will provide the first and the last tokens of the subtrees.
    Supergrams are therefore Doc spans from the root's left_edge's index up to and including its right_edge.
-If `config[ 'Annotation' ].get( 'EXTRACT_SUPERGRAMS' )` is set to False, no supergrams will be extracted.
+If `config[ 'Annotation' ].get( 'EXTRACT_SUPERGRAMS' )` is set to False, no supergrams will be obtained in this step.

-3. Calculate tf-idf for the extracted terms
+3. Calculate tf-idf score for the extracted terms

-   [Scikit-learn's](https://scikit-learn.org/stable/) Tfidftransformer then is used to calculate the tf-idf score for each term in the document.
+   [Scikit-learn's](https://scikit-learn.org/stable/) Tfidftransformer is used to calculate the tf-idf score for each term in the document.

 4. Rule based retrieval of terms:

     Retrieve detected definitions, annotated as a `config[ 'Annotation' ].get( 'DEFINITION_TYPE' )` feature, and search for text in between 'quotes' using a regex.
 This allows us to retrieve terms that are difficult to find using classic NLP methods.
 The tf-idf score of this set of terms is set to `config[ 'Annotation' ].get( 'TF_IDF_REGEX' )`.

+    Important note: `config[ 'Annotation' ].get( 'DEFINITION_TYPE' )` annotations should be added to the cas using the API for definition detection, see: https://github.com/CrossLangNV/DGFISMA_definition_extraction.

 5. Whitelist + blacklist: